Auto Lease Calculator

 A car leasable for 3 years has an agreed upon value of $25,000 after negotiations on the auto price (capitalized cost).
 The lending financial institution for the lease has placed a residual value of $12,500 on the car after the 3 years and has given the borrowing lessee an APR of 6% after a down payment of $5,000.
 Assume that the down payment is solely to reduce the capitalized cost, not as payment for any upfront fees.
 For simplicity's sake, we will assume that all fees have already been rolled into the auto price.
 The lessee is also willing to trade in a used car with a value of $2,000, and the transaction occurs in a state with a 6% tax rate.

 Quick Tip: As a general rule of thumb concerning leases, seek low selling prices, high residual values, and low money factors.
-The best combination of all of these will result in the most affordable car lease.
+The best combination of all of these will most likely result in the most affordable car lease.

 First, arrive at a true figure for the capitalized cost.
 In order to do this, subtract any trade-ins or down payments from the agreed upon value of the car.
 If there are no trade-ins or down payments made, simply use the original agreed upon value.

 Subtract the residual value as supplied by the financial institution,